Baby sleep is hard.

 My baby has refused to go down before 1:30 – 2 am.
 And when he does finally go down, it’s brief at best.
 We’ve spent long 3 hour stretches snuggling and praying for sleep.

-My husband and I have had more exhausted, frustrated conversations than we care to count and taken half hour turns despite the fact that he needs to get up at 7 and we (the baby and I) don’t. ( I am VERY blessed by my baby’s daddy.)
+My husband and I have had more exhausted, frustrated, short-with-each-other conversations than we care to count, and we’ve taken half hour turns night after night, despite the fact that he needs to get up at 7 and we (the baby and I) don’t. ( I am very blessed by my baby’s daddy, to not have to fight this battle alone.)

 We spend a lot more time just sitting on the couch this month, baby and I. I’ve never been a watcher-of-day-time TV but lately, I just turn it on to have something to look at while I sit, because I am too tired to do anything else.